jonathanschilling/vmec-internals/mgrid_file.md

 to the positions on the LCFS.

 Among the inputs to `MAKEGRID` is the flag `lstell_sym`.
-It controls whether to make use of [Stellarator symmetry](https://doi.org/10.1016/S0167-2789(97)00216-9) or not to reduce the required number of toroidal grid points per field period.
+It controls whether to make use of [Stellarator symmetry](https://doi.org/10.1016/S0167-2789(97)00216-9) when evaluating the magnetic field and magnetic vector potential.
+Note that this does not change the number of toroidal grid points per field period (`kp`) in the output.

 The `mgrid` file is stored in the NetCDF format.
 The following scalar variables are usually available:
 * `ir` number of grid points in `R` direction
 * `jz` number of grid points in `Z` direction
-* `kp` number of grid points in (toroidal) `phi` direction
+* `kp` number of grid points in (toroidal) `phi` direction per field period
 * `nfp` number of field periods in the toroidal direction (HSX: 4, W7-X: 5, etc.)
 * `nextcur` number of coil groups (i.e. number of unique coil currents)
 * `rmin` minimum `R` value of the grid at which the magnetic field is computed in m